neitdung/neitdung/README.md

 ### Hi there 👋
-- 🔭 I’m currently free
+- 🔭 I’m currently learning blockchain and Cosmos
-- 🌱 I’m currently learning blockchain and Cosmos
+- 🌱 I’m intern at Notional
 - 📫 How to reach me: <a href="mailto:neitdung@gmail.com">neitdung@gmail.com</a>

 <p>